junxit/us-congress-bills-110/metadata.md

 - Sen. Bennett, Robert F. [R-UT] (B000382)

+## Committees (1)

+- House — Committee on House Administration

 ## Actions

 - 2008-02-08 — Introduced in Senate
 - 2008-02-08 — Message on Senate action sent to the House.
 - 2008-02-08 — Passed/agreed to in Senate: Submitted in the Senate, considered, and agreed to without amendment by Unanimous Consent.(consideration: CR S820-821; text as passed Senate: CR S821; text of measure as introduced: CR S819)
 - 2008-02-08 — Submitted in the Senate, considered, and agreed to without amendment by Unanimous Consent. (consideration: CR S820-821; text as passed Senate: CR S821; text of measure as introduced: CR S819)
+- 2008-02-12 — Received in the House.
+- 2008-02-12 — Referred to the House Committee on House Administration.